 Unblocked Entry Points

 Worn down weather stripping and cracks or holes in your walls are two problems that can lead to a pest problem.
 Many pests are small enough to squeeze through spaces that seem impossibly small.
 Other common issues could be missing or damaged duct covers, soffit vent screens and chimney caps.
 If you notice ants or other types of pests coming in from an opening in your wall or floor, it may be time to call an exterminator.
+Similarly, a dog house for hot weather can be the perfect breeding place for pests, especially if your pet leaves food scraps lying around.
+Make sure to check your dog house or cat beds for pests and keep them clean.

 When your gutters are plugged you can experience more than just drainage issues.
 Stopped up gutters allow standing water to remain all around your roof and become a breeding ground for pests like mosquitos.
 Rodents using your gutters as a water source may also search your roof for vulnerable entry points.